Query Search

 *Cypher equivalents*

-Each detailed explanation below also describes the equivalent statement in the Cypher query language (replace {show}
+Each detailed explanation in the following sections also describes the equivalent statement in the Cypher query language (replace `{show}` with the corresponding label of the "show" control).

-in the equivalent queries); when displaying data as a graph visualization, the displayed data are the returned paths (represented by p
+When displaying data as a table, the displayed data are the nodes matching the "show" type (represented by `s` in the equivalent queries); when displaying data as a graph visualization, the displayed data are the returned paths (represented by `p` in the equivalent queries).

-"Contains" matches
+#### "Contains" matches

-will show you grants that allow access to any compute resource, provide any privileges with "compute" in their name, grant a permission set with "compute" in its name, or grant access to compute service principals.
+In it's simplest usage, P0 matches IAM data as long as it includes your search keyword.
+In the above example, searching for `compute` will show you grants that allow access to any compute resource, provide any privileges with "compute" in their name, grant a permission set with "compute" in its name, or grant access to compute service principals.

-"Contains" matches are case insensitive; use Exact matches to find data with exact casing.
+"Contains" matches are case insensitive; use [#exact-matches](#exact-matches "mention") to find data with exact casing.

 *Cypher equivalent*: